Skip to content

 pip is the package installer for Python.
 If pip is not available with the user's Python installation, see https://pip.pypa.io/en/stable/installation/ to learn how to get it.

-To uninstall, do pip uninstall package_name.
+To uninstall a package, do pip uninstall package_name.

 To update a package, use pip install --upgrade package_name.

 pip freeze will pull up a list of currently installed Packages installed via pip.
+To find if a specific package is installed do pip freeze | grep package_name.

 Those who chose to use the package manager Anaconda can install via the command line using conda install package_name.
 Again, package_name is the user's package of choice.
 Package managers offer the benefit of reducing issues that arise from versioning, dependency, and security when installing software.
 See https://docs.conda.io/projects/conda/en/stable/user-guide/tasks/manage-pkgs.html to learn more about installing, updating, and uninstalling packages using Conda.
 For working locally on government furnished personal computer, researchers are recommended to use the NIH Anaconda Professional License.
-Biowulf also has a guide on manage Anaconda environments on the cluster.
+Biowulf also has a guide on managing Anaconda environments on the cluster.
 See https://hpc.nih.gov/docs/diy_installation/conda.html.